 Medtech, pharma & healthcare

-Korea's ageing population is generating an increased need for services and products in the health and aged care sectors.
+South Korea's ageing population is generating an increased need for services and products in the health and pharma sectors.

-Export opportunities have emerged for Victoria's pharmaceutical, biotechnology and healthcare businesses specialising in innovative medical technologies, research and development, medical devices, pharmaceuticals and aged care.
+Opportunities have emerged for Victoria's pharmaceutical, biotechnology and healthcare businesses specialising in innovative medical technologies, research and development and clinical trials for new drugs

-Korea’s ageing population is also driving changes in Korea’s financial service industry as Korean asset managers look to grow and diversify their assets portfolios.
+South Korea’s ageing population is also driving changes in South Korea’s financial service industry as South Korean asset managers look to grow and diversify their assets portfolios.

 FinTech is another area which is showing strong growth.
 Victoria’s strengths in both these areas provide opportunities for greater trade and investment.

-Demand for innovative software technologies has increased in Korea as it transitions to a knowledge-based economy.
+Demand for innovative software technologies has increased in South Korea as it transitions to a knowledge-based economy.

-- The Republic of Korea is the 11th largest national economy in the world.4.
+- The Republic of Korea is the 12th largest national economy in the world.4

-Discover how your business can export to Korea
+Discover how your business can export to South Korea

 - Asialink Business' Republic of Korea Country Starter Pack provides a comprehensive guide to doing business in the Republic of Korea.